Brainchip-Inc/akida_examples/doc/index.rst

 The Akida chip includes a number of key features that differentiate it from other neural networks and SNN implementations.
 These are:

-* Synaptic modeling
-* Event-based computing resulting in sparsity
+* Event-based computing leveraging SNN inherent sparsity
-* Highly configurable connectivity from one layer to the next
 * Fully configurable neural processing cores, supporting convolutional, separable-convolutional, pooling and fully connected layers
 * Incremental learning after off-line training